dkonigsberg/printsizer/README.md

 #### Computing the reference curve

-The app uses the exposure height/time combos inputed above to interpolate a reference curve that is used to calculate exposure changes.
+The app uses the exposure height/time combos inputted above to interpolate a reference curve that is used to calculate exposure changes.
 Here is how that process works: